How to Stay Safe in the Furry Fandom

 --- There are other adults around who you could talk to, including parents or guardians

 Never go into "room parties" when you are a minor at a convention, especially if there is drinking involved.
-If you get caught there is a chance the convention head will kick you out.
+Minors should never be in those situations to begin with, and if you get caught there is a chance the convention head will kick you out.

 Do not hug random strangers while in fursuit, make sure you have a handler at all times, especially if you are a minor.